The Heart of the Forest is a hive of industry where visitors can learn about the people who work behind the scenes to

-Below is a list of the organisations you will find the Heart of the Forest Area this year!
+Below is a list of the organisations you will find the Heart of the Forest Area:

 Entirely run by volunteers, Pondhead Conservation Trust was established with the objective of bringing a coppiced woodland back into rotation.
 The trust also practices traditional crafts and makes charcoal.

 At the New Forest Show, the trust will be doing chair making, charcoal drawing, wand making and spoon making demonstrations.

 Visitors can visit the Pondhead Conservation Trust to learn how charcoal is made

 During the day running the stall we will be explaining what we do and showing how charcoal is made.

 Pondhead will be demonstrating 3 different activities throughout each day of the Show:

 2. Spoon making with information about courses we are starting to run